West Ham United F.C.: Move to London Stadium and European success (2016–2023)

 West Ham players, staff and fans celebrate winning the 2023 UEFA Europa Conference League final.

 West Ham won their first three games of the year 2022, temporarily elevating the club to fourth place in the Premier League.
 The team beat Sevilla 2–1 on aggregate to reach a first European quarter-final in 41 years, followed by a 4–1 aggregate win over Lyon for a first such semi-final since 1976.
-Playing the same opposition they met in their 1976 European Cup Winners' Cup semi-final, Eintracht Frankfurt, the Hammers were knocked out of the Europa League, following a 3–1 aggregate loss to the German side.
+Playing the same opposition they met in their 1976 European Cup Winners' Cup semi-final, Eintracht Frankfurt, West Ham were knocked out of the Europa League, following a 3–1 aggregate loss to the German side.
 At the end of the 2021–22 Premier League season, West Ham confirmed a second successive season of European football, qualifying for the UEFA Europa Conference League after finishing seventh.
 The season was also notable for being Mark Noble's final as a West Ham player, with the midfielder retiring from football after 18 years as a first team player at the club, making 550 appearances in all competitions, scoring 62 times.
 By finishing 7th in the 2021–22 Premier League, West Ham qualified for the 2022–23 Europa Conference League, entering at the play-off stage.

-The 2022–23 campaign was a mixed bag for the Hammers.
+The 2022–23 campaign was a mixed bag.
 The club finished 14th in the Premier League, only securing their Premier League status with two games remaining and exiting the League Cup to lower league opposition in a season that saw manager David Moyes come under pressure.
 In January 2023, Mark Noble returned to the club as sporting director.
 Despite the troubles in West Ham's domestic campaign, they excelled in the Europa Conference League.
 The club progressed to the final unbeaten, winning 13 games and drawing just once.
 They went on to win the competition, defeating Fiorentina 2–1 in the final to claim their first major trophy since 1980 and their first European trophy in 58 years.
-Moyes was not offered a new contract in 2024, having led West Ham to three consecutive European seasons for the first time in their history, reaching at least the quarter-finals of each.
-On 23 May the club named Julen Lopetegui as his replacement.